China's JD.com says watchdog accepts request for probe into rival Alibaba's practices

-SHANGHAI A Chinese regulator has formally accepted a request by JD.com (JD.O), the country's second-biggest online retailer, to investigate its rival Alibaba Group Holding Ltd (BABA.N) for possible unfair practices during promotions, JD.com's official microblog said on Thursday.
+SHANGHAI A Chinese regulator has formally accepted a request by JD.com, the country's second-biggest online retailer, to investigate its rival Alibaba Group Holding Ltd for possible unfair practices during promotions, JD.com's official microblog said on Thursday.

 An SAIC official in Beijing said by telephone he had no information about the case.